enes-oerdek/Home-Assistant-Helium-Integration/README.md

     wallets:
     - SOLANA WALLET ADDRESS HERE
 ```
 Replace "SOLANA WALLET ADDRESS HERE" with your Solana Wallet Address.
 You can find this address in the settings of the black Helium App > Copy Address > Solana.
-Your resulting configuraiton might look like this:
+Your resulting configuration might look like this:
 ```yaml
 sensor:
   - platform: helium_solana